 An estimated 42 million people in 47 states are members of electric cooperatives.
-Twelve percent of the nation’s electricity is provided by cooperatives; however, cooperatives own 42 percent of the country’s distribution power lines.
+Co-ops generate 5% of all U.S. energy; however, cooperatives serve 56% of the country’s landmass and own 42% of the country’s distribution power lines.
 Such expansive infrastructure is necessary to serve their largely rural and suburban membership.

 Co-ops serve an average of 8 consumers per mile of electric line and collect revenue of $19,000 per mile of line.
 All other utilities average 32 customers and collect $79,000 per mile of line.